 Watch for local announcements or contact your family doctor.
 Contact your Regional Health Authority to find out if you are eligible for a flu shot at a public health clinic and for information on clinic schedules.

-- 2012 Flu Shot Campaign in Nova Scotia
+- 2013 Flu and Flu Shots in Nova Scotia

 The flu shot is free for all Nova Scotians.
 Contact your family doctor or Public Health Services Office.
 Workplace flu shot clinics may also be available.